Skip To Main Content

 Building on the success of discovering just what they are capable of in First Grade, our Second Graders begin to spread their wings and discover the world around them.
 They learn that their world stretches beyond their own backyards and even the school playground, and that they have a place in it.
 As mail from around the world is delivered to Presbyterian School, our students keep track of states, countries and continents.
 Expanding their horizons helps expand their minds and build their curiosity about the world around them.
 What place will they discover next?

 Houston is home to one of the largest museum districts in the nation and PS is located right in the heart of it.
 Our goal is to one day be featured as an official Museum of Learning in the Houston Museum District but until that happens, we will continue to create our own Presbyterian School Museums.
 Each year every grade in the School determines a focus, completes research, learns from local experts, and then designs, creates, and installs their own grade level museum on campus.
 Are you curious about where our food comes from?
-Then you won’t want to miss Second Grade’s Farm to Table Museum.
+Then you won’t want to miss Second Grade’s Farm to Market Museum.